About AAUSAT II

 A Student Satellite

 AAUSAT is a student satellite project at the University of Aalborg, Denmark, which was initiated in the Summer of 2003.
-The satellite project is a joint venture of the following institutes The project is giving the students a unique chance to experience a real engineering project with real engineering problems.
+The satellite project is a joint venture of the following institutes- Department of Control Engineering

 The CUBESAT concept